Menu

 mathdoc cellule coordination documentaire fair data principles

-The aim is to aggregate documents from repositories with proven reliability and quality and identify new sources of publications.
+This project was selected in the second call for proposals by the National Fund for Open Science (FNSO2) and employs two full-time staff members.
 For this project, Mathdoc draws on its extensive experience in acquiring, organising and enhancing of metadata for open access mathematical publications.
 It gained this experience through previous projects creating digital libraries such as Linum for books and MiniDML and MDML for articles.

-See the documents produced by Mathdoc about Digital Mathematical Libraries.
+See the documents produced by Mathdoc about Digital Mathematical Libraries